Fall 2014, Ms.Rosenbaum PAINTING, Intermediate Level II (Sophomores) BREADTH PORTFOLIO, Advanced Level I (Juniors)

 Visual Arts Department POLICIES AND REQUIREMENTS for all classes are listed on our home page.
 It is the responsibility of each student to be familiar with and honor these policies.
 Click here to the TAB ON OUR HOME PAGE sketchbook and full toolbox is required daily in class.

-This Week’s Sketchbook Assignment, Due Monday, September 29, Explore the Tension Between Organic and Mechanical.
+This Week’s Sketchbook Assignment, Due Monday, October 22, Design for a new VA Department T-Shirt.
+Work must be presented in black pen or bright color, no pencil drawings.
+Neat and camera ready for shirts.
+Create an image or full page design from the lines given to you.
 (All work must be totally original, but you should do research or use the Idea Generators to come up with a strong idea.
 To receive a 10, you must submit the work on time, demonstrate a one-hour commitment, utilize an entire page, and address the prompt creatively.
 Unless specified, you may use the media of your choice.)

 Department Requirements Due Dates